 In the age of the internet, a professional business website is more important than an actual office.
-As startups around the world gain ground, office space no longer the primary concern for a business.
+As startups around the world gain ground, office space is no longer the primary concern for a business.
 The real workplace for most companies is now their website.
 Business websites differ from personal websites in many ways.
-They reflect a company’s image, philosophy and identity.
+They reflect a company’s image, philosophy, and identity.

 With so much on the website’s shoulder, a corporate website designer is hard-pressed to ensure that the corporate website must:

 - showcase as much information as possible in the least number of pages

 - Make a huge impact

 - Not look cluttered or out of place.